Kumano Hayatama Taisha Shrine 熊野速玉大社

 Kumano Hayatama Taisha Shrine is one of three grand shrines that make up the Kumano Sanzan.
 Along with its important role as a pilgrimage destination, its grounds are home to natural monuments sanctified as deities, including a sacred conifer tree, the largest in all Japan.
 The shrine sits on the banks of the Kumano River.
 The shrine's original site, Kamikuri-jinja Shrine, is nearby.

-The shrine is located a 15-minute walk from JR Shingu station.
+The shrine is located a 15-minute walk from Shingu station.

 The Express train from Shin-Osaka will take you there in just over four hours.
 Kamikuri-jinja Shrine takes around 15 minutes on foot from Kumano Hayatama Taisha Shrine.